-The brief history of early Madison presented below is an excerpted transcription of a document found in Madison’s Heritage: Historical Sketches of Madison, Connecticut, edited by Philip S. Platt for the Madison Historical Society in 1964.
-The author of this particular essay is unknown; the subheadings have been added by the MHS for this version.
+This brief history of early Madison is an excerpted transcription of a document found in Madison’s Heritage: Historical Sketches of Madison, Connecticut, edited by Philip S. Platt for the Madison Historical Society in 1964.
+The author of this particular essay is unknown; the subheadings have been added by the MHS for this online version.
 Even in its original form, it was acknowledged by its editor as “far from complete” but also as “a reasonably accurate account of the main facts of the first 250 years.”
 We offer it here until such time as we create a thorough history of the town’s full 370 years, from European settlement to the present.

 Missing from this history is an account of the pre-contact history of the Native American people who lived here prior to (and well after) Dutch exploration and English settlement.
 In truth, their history is, of course, just as real and important as the history of any other groups of peoples.
 So, herewith are the facts as we know them of the first people who inhabited this region.